abin-saji-2003/Knowledge-Mart/README.md

 - **Efficient Note Sharing:**  Cloud-based note upload and sharing, supported by Cloudinary, enables easy access to learning materials.

 - **Wallet and Transaction History:** Track referral rewards, purchases, and wallet balances for transparency in transactions.

+- **Scalable and Containerized Deployment:** The platform is containerized with Docker and deployed using Kubernetes, ensuring efficient scaling, high availability, and seamless updates.

 ## Installation